temporalio/documentation/docs/go/workflows.md

 The second parameter, `string`, is a custom parameter that can be used to pass data into the Workflow when it starts.
 A Workflow can have one or more such parameters.
+However, we recommend having a single parameter that is of a struct type to support backward compatibility if new parameters are added.

 :::note

 All Workflow function parameters must be serializable, which essentially means that params can’t be channels, functions, variadic, or unsafe pointers.
 :::

+A Workflow can return an `err` or a `value, err`.
+Again, if there is a chance that the return value might change, use a struct type to hold the values.
 Returning an error from a Workflow is used to indicate that an error was encountered during its execution and the Workflow should be terminated.

 ## How to write Workflow code